adventistchurch/alps-gutenberg-blocks/README.md

 ### 👉  `npm run wp:plugin:release`
 - Use on Continuous Integration server to publish the new version
-- Uploads `alps-gutenberg-blocks.zip` and `alps-gutenberg-blocks.json` to CN
+- Uploads `alps-gutenberg-blocks.zip` and `alps-gutenberg-blocks.json` to CDN
 - Creates GitHub release for manual installation

 ## CI Config